A Cauchy-Davenport theorem for locally compact groups: Preliminaries on locally compact groups

 \section{Preliminaries on locally compact groups}

 To make the paper more accessible to readers without a background in locally compact groups, we include here a brief introduction of the basic properties we used about the Haar measures.
 We say that a measure $\mu$ on a $\sigma$-algebra of subsets of $G$ containing all Borel subsets of $G$ is a \emph{left Haar measure} on $G$ if the following conditions hold: \begin{enumerate} \item (left-translation-invariance) $\mu(X) =\mu(aX)$ for all $a\in G$ and all measurable sets $X \subseteq G$. \item (inner and outer regular) When $X$ is open, $\mu(X) =\sup \mu(K)$ with $K$ ranging over compact subsets of $X$.
 When $X$ is Borel, $\mu(X) = \inf \mu(U)$ when $U$ ranging over open subsets of $G$ containing $X$. \item (compactly finite) $\mu$ takes finite measure on compact subsets of $G$. \item (measurability characterization) If there is an increasing sequence $(K_n)$ of compact subsets of $X$, and a decreasing sequence $(U_n)$ of open subsets of $G$ with $X \subseteq U_n$ for all $n$ such that $\lim_{n \to \infty} \mu(K_n) = \lim_{n \to \infty} \mu(U_n) $, then $X$ is measurable. \end{enumerate} The notion of a {\em right Haar measure} $\nu$ is obtained by replacing (1) by right-translation-invariance.
 Suppose $\mu$ is a left Haar measure on $G$.
-Let $\nu=\mu^{-1}$, that is for every Borel set $X$, $\nu(X)=\mu(X^{-1})$.
+Let $\nu=\mu_{-1}$, that is for every Borel set $X$, $\nu(X)=\mu(X^{-1})$.
 It is easy to see that $\nu$ is a right Haar measure.

-The following classical result by Haar makes the above notions enduring features of locally compact group: \begin{fact} Let $G$ be a locally compact group.
+The following classical result by Haar makes the above notions enduring features of locally compact group; see e.g.~\cite[Section 2.2]{Folland}. \begin{fact} Let $G$ be a locally compact group.
 Up to multiplication by a positive constant, there is a unique left Haar measure on $G$.
 A similar statement holds for right Haar measure. \end{fact}

 Given a locally compact group $G$, and $\mu$ is a left Haar measure on $G$.
 For every $x\in G$, recall that